 Bucks County Family Based Immigration Lawyer

-There are two types of petitions that may be filed in order to gain Family Based Immigration.
+There are two types of petitions that may be filed in order to gain Family-Based Immigration.
 The first is an immediate relative petition.
-The second is a family based immigration petition for a non-immediate relative.
+The second is a family-based immigration petition for a non-immediate relative.
 The difference is that immediate relatives do not need to wait for a visa to become available.
 However, non-immediate relatives may need to wait perhaps for several years.
-The length of the wait depends on the relationship between the petitioner and the relative who seeks to immigrate.
+The length of the wait depends what kind of relation the petitioner has to the relative seeking to immigrate.

-Contact a Bucks County immigration lawyer with all question and concerns online or call for a free consultation: (215) 297-6333 (Bucks County immigration lawyer).
+Contact a Bucks County immigration lawyer with all questions and concerns online, or call for a free consultation: (215) 673-7733.